 What then is the real value of choosing a modern API-based integration platform?
 In kitchen-table-speak, it just makes life easier and better, both for your company and the customers and partners that comprise your business ecosystem.
 In tech-speak, it brings you three key capabilities no doubt your integration approach couldnt benefit from before.

 First, you get the ability to perform API and EDI integration using a single platform, eliminating the need for multiple disparate integration solutions.
 Second, it gives you direct control and visibility over your most revenue-critical end-to-end business processes, like Order to Cash, Procure to Pay, or Load Tender to Invoice.
 Last, you get a choice of how such a platform would best be deployed in your unique circumstance — do you want a self-service model?
 A managed-services approach?
 Perhaps a blend of the two is best?

 Cleo Integration Cloud is the only modern integration platform that can accomplish all three.
 Even better, you can start wherever you are and steadily mature your ecosystem enablement capabilities as your digital transformation initiatives progress.
 Plus, if you're using a solution like Cleo Integration Cloud, the API support for both presenting and consuming APIs is built right into the platform so you have everything you need to be able to integrate and use those APIs for your integration, gaining end-to-end visibility as a result.

-As the world leader in ecosystem integration technology, Cleo is always listening to its customers and innovating new capabilities to enrich our platform.
+As the world leader in ecosystem integration technology, Cleo is always listening to its customers and innovating new capabilities to enrich our platform (which was rated Best API Integration Platform in 2023).
 Cleo Integration Cloud also enables such common, essential API use cases as transforming batch processing to real-time, and provides API equivalency for EDI to deliver more agile interactions with members of your business ecosystem.

 There's much more to Cleo Integration Cloud than this, of course, and we invite you to learn more.